cgaebel/NewLang/README.markdown

 nothing.

-Before an object's default constructor is called, the default constructor for all its children will be called.
+Before an object's default constructor is called, the default constructor for all its elements will be called.

     struct S
     {